lune-lang/prelude/DOC.md

 :: any a. [nil] -> a
 ```
 Sometimes, you need test every possible label.
-In this case, the type of `match` requires you
+In this case, `match` requires you
 to give it a function of type `[nil] -> b`.
 This is where `absurd`
 comes in:
 ```